 Megan Owen, Ph.D.

-Dr. Megan Owen serves San Diego Zoo Wildlife Alliance as Corporate Director of Wildlife Conservation Science, Endowed Benirschke Chair.
+Dr. Megan Owen serves San Diego Zoo Wildlife Alliance as Vice President of Wildlife Conservation Science, Endowed Benirschke Chair.
 Central to Megan’s work is the fostering of strategic collaborations with other departments and teams across San Diego Zoo Wildlife Alliance, government agencies, and partner NGOs working to conserve wildlife around the world.

 Megan’s work spans a range of conservation applications, from conservation breeding, to developing post-release monitoring strategies, to understanding species ecology in support of recovery efforts and in mitigating the impacts of human activities in critical wildlife habitats.
 Megan’s own research has largely focused on the application of behavioral and sensory ecology to recovery strategies for large mammals, including polar bears, giant pandas and African elephants.